willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 If all of the above fail, have Carlton pretend to offer a bribe to the party in exchange for their silence.
 Whilst he is "negotiating" with the party, have Fordem initiate combat by taking an action, then roll initiative.

+If the party accepts Carlton's deal, Groubun **looses** FIXME suspicion points (meaning the party may potentially have time to apprehend him).
+These points should be given back to his total if the party attacks Carlton (or otherwise goes back on their word) after making a deal to get the information Carlton offered.

 ### Encounter Information

 Trigger: Parley fails, or the party conducts a hostile action.